April 2006 Democratic Party of Japan leadership election

 The April 2006 Democratic Party of Japan leadership election was held on 7 April 2006.
 The election was held to replace outgoing president Seiji Maehara, who resigned on 31 March.
 Ichirō Ozawa, former leader of the Liberal Party, defeated former president Naoto Kan by a large margin in the contest.

 Background

 Seiji Maehara had been elected leader the previous September in a knife's-edge contest with Naoto Kan.
 In February 2006, DPJ legislator Hisayasu Nagata alleged that the Liberal Democratic Party had taken a 30 million yen bribe from entrepreneur Takafumi Horie, who had been arrested for fraud the previous month, in exchange for supporting for his unsuccessful candidacy in the 2005 election.
 Maehara gave Nagata the green light to air the allegations; however, the email Nagata used as evidence proved to be fabricated.
 The DPJ was forced to walk back the accusation, and the party's image and Maehara's position were greatly damaged.
 He announced his resignation on 31 March.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Each Diet member was eligible to vote (192 total).
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 7th and the election held the same day.